 1. Clipperton Island

-One of the famous uninhabited islands in the Pacific, Clipperton is spread over a six sq. km. area south-west of Central America.
+One of the famous and biggest uninhabited islands in the Pacific, Clipperton is spread over a six sq. km. area south-west of Central America.
 The island is considered a French territory and its ownership has been transferred amongst French, Americans, Mexicans a lot in the last two centuries.
 The island has scarce vegetation, and you might come across a few coconut or palm trees.
 It is largely deserted and visited time and again by researchers.

 Location: Pacific Ocean